andrewfavor95/polydiff/README.md

   - Minimum: 16 GB RAM and 40 GB free disk space for the repository, checkpoints, and cache.
   - Recommended: NVIDIA GPU with ≥ 16 GB VRAM for practical throughput.
 CPU-only execution is supported but 5–10× slower.
 No additional specialized hardware is required.

-## Times to install provided files and run inference (tested on Linux):
+## Times to install provided files and run inference (tested on Linux operating system, Ubuntu 24.04.2):
 - Downloading apptainer .sif file:
   - Total: 1 minute, 15 seconds
 - Downloading model weight .ckpt file:
   - Total: 7 seconds
+- Cloning the repository:
+  - Total: 52 seconds
 - Demo inference run:
-  - first run, including generation of IGSO3 cache: Total: 2 minutes, 13 seconds
+  - first run, including generation of IGSO3 cache: Total: 2 minutes, 26 seconds
-  - subsequent runs (per trajectory):
+  - subsequent runs (per trajectory): 50 seconds.

+## Testing:
+- This software has only been tested on Linux (Ubuntu 24.04.3 LTS).